What do you want to know about environmental planning?

 Environmental planners can lead the balance of use and care for forests, seas, cities, and other assets.

-Balancing the demands of different users of the environment is also embedded in the structure of government and policy.
+Balancing the demands of various users of the environment is also embedded in the structure of government and policy.

 In the Philippines, the bias of the Constitution is towards local government planning.